Siapran/parens-8/README.md

 ```
 this also applies when using the `env`, `let` and `for` builtin extensions.

-while parens-8 supports same multiple return values behavior as lua, it lacks the `...` syntax for variadics. the `id`, `select`, `pack` and `unpack` functions shouled be leveraged when handling parameter packs.
+while parens-8 supports same multiple return values behavior as lua, it lacks the `...` syntax for variadics. the `id`, `select`, `pack` and `unpack` functions should be leveraged when handling parameter packs.

 `'` and `"` can't be escaped in parens-8 strings, but you can use either as quotes:
 ```lisp